 But not when he speaks to Israelis.

 I actually like his discourse there.

 He said that he is a non-violent person, and I think he addressed some good issue.
-Some where too much when asked why does the PA support families of “terrorists” of course Israelis just use the word even in the presence f our president.
+Somewhere too much when asked why does the PA support families of “terrorists” of course Israelis just use the word even in the presence f our president.
 He responded that it is within the Palestinian culture that we support families.
 They would have supported even a family of an Israeli spy (Palestinian).
-There was a good point he could have worked on more saying that the families don’t have to pay the price of what one tof them did.
+There was a good point he could have worked on more saying that the families don’t have to pay the price of what one of them did.
 It could have aroused an important debate, especially in the punitive manner Israel deals with the situation.
 He could have asked if Israel does punish the families of the Israeli killers in such cases.

 The problem again for me is how he expresses himself here and there.

 When asked about the temple mount.
 He also said what I strongly agree with, that he doesn’t want to see this conflict go towards a religious aspect when it is not.
 But he also didn’t say that when he addressed us the last time.
 It was something that irritated my emotions that were already disturbed.
 As if it wasn’t enough that everyone is making it a religious fight.

 He did say this time, that he is against the religious recruitment on the affair, especially in these times when fanatic voices around the Arab Muslim region is at its peak.